Skyscanner/argo-rollouts/fork-cli/INTERNAL_CONTRIB.md

-# Fork CLI: ArgoCD Internal Contribution Guide
+# Fork CLI: argo-rollouts Internal Contribution Guide

-This guide explains how to work with our ArgoCD fork at Skyscanner.
+This guide explains how to work with our argo-rollouts fork at Skyscanner.
 There are two main workflows:

 1. **Internal Development** - Developing fixes/features for internal use at Skyscanner
-2. **Upstream Contribution** - Contributing our changes back to ArgoCD upstream
+2. **Upstream Contribution** - Contributing our changes back to argo-rollouts upstream

 ## Branch Structure

 Our fork maintains several important branches:

 - **`skyscanner-internal/master`**
-  - Default branch of our fork (`skyscanner/argo-cd`)
+  - Default branch of our fork (`skyscanner/argo-rollouts`)
   - Contains latest upstream code + Skyscanner CI files
   - Should contain minimal changes (mainly CI/build configs and tooling)
   - Updated by rebasing onto `skyscanner-contrib/master`